Visit Enlli for its wildlife, culture and heritage

 ynys enlli by myles jenks

-Day Trips
+Day trips

 Visit the island for a day

 Throughout the year from April to October you can visit Enlli on a day trip.
-Colin Evans, of Mordaith Llyn, run services from Porth Meudwy whenever the weather allows.
-Please visit Mordaith Llyn to book a day visit.
+Colin Evans, of Mordaith Llŷn, run services from Porth Meudwy whenever the weather allows.
+Please visit Mordaith Llŷn to book a day visit.

 Everything you need